Clinical Rotations and Continuity Clinic

 This is our flagship rotation, with an amazing patient population and disease mix.
-There are 4 teams, each comprised of an R2, R3, 2 interns, 1 attending, 2 third-year year medical students, and usually a fourth-year medical student.
-The 4-day cycle goes like this: Short Call à No Admit Day à Long Call à Post Call.
-Thus, teams take long call every 4th night (admit up to 7 patients), where one resident and 2 interns come in at 6 PM and admit overnight.
-Teams also take short call every 4th day, admitting up to 4 patients between 8 AM and 2 PM.
+There are 4 teams, each comprised of an R3, 2 interns, 1 attending, 2 third-year year medical students, and usually a fourth-year medical student.
+The interns and residents work days only on this rotation, and take Day Call every 4th day – admitting up to 4 patients before 4 pm.

 No shift is longer than 16 hours for any member of the team and there is always a senior resident (either the R2 or R3) to lead the team during the day.
 Discharge planners are assigned to each team, which is very helpful.